sftcd/openssl/esnistuff/nginx.md

             Looks like ECH worked ok
             ECH: success: outer SNI: 'example.com', inner SNI: 'foo.example.com'

+### ECH to front-end

+The configuration here also allows ECH to be used with the front-end, i.e. in shared-mode, to the http server listening on port 9442, via the stream module listening on 9443, so:

+            $ ./echcli.sh -H example.com -s localhost -p 9443 -P d13.pem -f index.html
+            Running ./echcli.sh at 20230525-152610
+            ./echcli.sh Summary:
+            Looks like ECH worked ok
+            ECH: success: outer SNI: 'example.com', inner SNI: 'example.com'

+### GREASE

+If we GREASE to example.com then the front-end will return a retry config as
+desired:

+            $ ./echcli.sh -H example.com -s localhost -p 9443 -g -f index.html
+            Running ./echcli.sh at 20230525-152839
+            ./echcli.sh Summary:
+            Only greased
+            ECH: only greasing, and got ECH in return

+If, however, we GREASE to the back-end, then currently the request is routed to the back-end and we don't get a retry config:

+            $ ./echcli.sh -H foo.example.com -s localhost -p 9443 -g -f index.html
+            Running ./echcli.sh at 20230525-152938
+            ./echcli.sh Summary:
+            Only greased
+            ECH: only greasing

+That's the wrong behaviour - the front-end should intercept the handshake and (if so configured) return a retry config.
+Or maybe that's wrong... ?

 ### Early-data

 For early data, we have an almost identical setup but with ``openssl s_server`` as the back-end instead of lighttpd.
 That's so we can configure accepting